laurenawilkinson/chat-room/README.md

 - Set your activity status to "Online" or "Away"
 - Quality control - profanity in messages, usernames, and GIFs is filtered
 - Fully keyboard accessible
+- Fully responsive for seamless use across multiple devices and screen sizes

 ## 🎯 Feature Roadmap